2,620 undergraduate students (34% male, 66% female); 33 states, 17 countries (data for 2013-2014 academic year)

 The Environmental Studies program offers service learning in partnership with a number of organizations, teaching students to put what they have learned into practice in support of their communities.

 Art students painted a mural and hung a sculpture constructed of 1,500 recycled soda cans at the recycling center in the city of Montevallo.
 This project, while earning credit for the participating students and teaching valuable lessons about installation art, improved the appearance of an otherwise dismal city property.
 It was the first phase of a multi-phase project.
 The second phase, an additional mural on the connecting wall at the center, was completed during summer 2013.
-Future phases are planned.
+Additionally, during summer 2014, a group of UM students and their faculty mentor, working with young art students from the surrounding area, transformed a less-than-attractive building wall into eye-catching artwork that not only beautifies the city of Montevallo but that also teaches about nature and ecology.

 In general, UM faculty members are teaching students to not only “learn their stuff” but also to use that learning in service to others.